audreyvolle/crop-recommendation-application/README.md

 ## Metrics
 Additionally, you can view metrics related to the model's performance by navigating to http://localhost:5001/metrics.
 The metrics include values such as Area Under the Curve (AUC), providing insights into the accuracy and effectiveness of the crop recommendation model.
 Exploring these metrics can offer a deeper understanding of how well the application is performing.

+## R Solution
+An explanation of how to get the same prediction output in R using Naive Bayes.